Tailspin Tommy (serial): Reception

-William C. Cline wrote In the Nick of Tome that Tailspin Tommy was a success, partly due to name recognition.
+William C. Cline wrote In the Nick of Time that Tailspin Tommy was a success, partly due to name recognition.
 The serial was faithful to its roots and while "other serials were based on comic heroes that have long been forgotten, Hal Forrest's 'Tailspin Tommy' strip ran from 1928 to 1942.
 Dashing aviator Tommy, his sidekick Skeeter and his girlfriend Betty Lou Barnes ran Three Point Airlines, named after the perfect landing technique.
 Universal invested heavily in the franchise.
 Maurice Murphy played Tommy for 1934's Tailspin Tommy serial, and four 1939 feature films starred John Trent as the intrepid airman."